programmer647/library/README.md

 way to loan books
-create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors see if the username can be the primary key if a method is put in to ensure there are no repeated usernames
+create a table for authors so that there isn't repeated data in tblbooks. make it update automatically when adding books so that you don't have to add authors see if the username can be the primary key if a method is put in to ensure there are no repeated usernames better way to loan books eg searching by book and user

 Notes: